neilk/boxchar/README.md

 JKL
 ```

-## Wordlist Format
+## Dictionary Format

-Wordlist files should contain one word per line, with words in uppercase.
-The solver will:
+Dictionary files are plain text, should contain one word per line, with two whitespace-separated tokens per line:
-1. Filter words that can be formed with the given letters
-2. Ensure no letter repetitions (since all letters in the puzzle are unique)
-3. Validate that consecutive letters come from different sides
+- a word in lowercase,
+- a frequency score

+The file should be sorted with most frequent words first.

+The script ./build-dictionary.sh will construct this for you, given the included Collins Scrabble Words, and a sorted list
+of the frequency of all words in Google NGrams.
+This file is not provided in this repository.

 ## License